vectara/vectara-answer/README.md

 Your application is now up and running.
 Try a few queries to see how it works.

-You can view your application's logs by running `docker logs -f vanswer`.
-You can stop the application and shut down the container with `docker stop vanswer`.
+You can view your application's logs by running `docker compose logs -f`.
+You can stop the application and shut down the container with `docker compose down`.

 ## Project architecture